 Our work with transition continues throughout the school with an outstanding Careers Education and Employment offer, supporting students to make the right choices for their GCSEs and other Level 2 qualifications and beyond Year 11 into our Sixth Form.
 Students have further opportunities such as 'Employability' workshops and mock interviews, as well as experiencing a 'Day in the Life' of a Sixth Form student in Year 11.

-We our proud of the academic destinations that our young people move onto, which have included both a range of the Russell Group and universities ranked in the top 50 nationally.
+We are proud of the academic destinations that our young people move onto, which have included Oxford, Cambridge, and a range of the Russell Group and universities ranked in the top 50 nationally.

 Investing in each other

-We recognise that parents want

-the very best education for their

-children.
-The investment in our staff

-ensures that we constantly challenge

-ourselves to be the best practitioners

-for all students.
-Teachers have regular

-access to professional development

-opportunities, including a number

-of staff undertaking an 'Outstanding

-Teacher' programme- going onto

-share their expertise within the school.

-Our programme for developing new

-teachers to the profession has regularly

-been recognised as excellent.
+We recognise that parents want the very best education for their children.
+The investment in our staff ensures that we constantly challenge ourselves to be the best practitioners for all students.
+Teachers have regular access to professional development opportunities, including an increasing number of staff who undertake an 'Outstanding Teacher' programme which in turn enables them to share their expertise within the school.
+Our programme for developing new teachers to the profession has regularly been recognised as excellent.